vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 * ObjectInfo
 * GroupInfo

-These primary objects should be primarily stored and accessed by the `ID` which is a auto-incremented sequence.
-An additional indices are maintained per primary objects in order to compatibility with the S3 object storage.
+The primary objects are intended to be stored and accessed mainly using the auto-incremented sequence `ID`.
+However, additional indices are also maintained for each primary object to ensure compatibility with the S3 object storage.

 * BucketInfo: `0x11 | hash(bucketName) -> BigEndian(bucketId)`
 * ObjectInfo: `0x12 | hash(bucketName)_hash(objectName) -> BigEndian(objectId)`